scottblanc/whatifexplorer/docs/PRD.md

 ### 6.1 Client-Side Computation

 All inference runs in the browser.
 This eliminates server round-trips for interventions, enabling the instant feedback that makes exploration feel responsive.
-The tradeoff is computation limits—100 Monte Carlo samples across ~20 nodes is the practical ceiling before UI lag becomes noticeable.
+The tradeoff is computation limits: 100 Monte Carlo samples across ~20 nodes is the practical ceiling before UI lag becomes noticeable.

 ### 6.2 LLM Model Quality